volks73/cargo-wix/README.md

 - [Cargo](http://doc.crates.io)
 - [Rust](https://www.rust-lang.org)
 - [WiX Toolset](http://wixtoolset.org)
-- [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk), needed for optionally signing the installer
+- [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) (Optional), needed for signing the installer

-The SignTool application is used to optionally sign an installer.
-It is available as part of the Windows 10 SDK.

 __Note__, the WiX Toolset `bin` folder must be added to the PATH system environment variable for the `cargo wix` subcommand to work properly.
-The typical location for the WiX Toolset `bin` folder is: `C:\Program Files (x86)\WiX Toolset\bin`.
-Please add this path to the PATH system environment variable.
+The default location for the WiX Toolset `bin` folder is: `C:\Program Files (x86)\WiX Toolset\bin` or `C:\Program Files (x86)\Wix Toolset v3.11\bin`.
+Please add this path to the PATH system environment variable before using this cargo subcommand.

 After installing and configuring the dependencies, execute the following command to install the `cargo-wix` subcommand: